-- o interests, winnings and other income from deposits - o interests, bonuses and other forms of yield from bonds and similar securities - o prizes in cash won in lotteries and other similar games without license - o incomes earned under a supplementary pension savings scheme - o paid under an insurance policy for the attainment of a certain age - incomes of authors for their articles for newspapers, magazines, radio, or television, unless they are treated as artistic performances

-These incomes are taxed according to a 19 per cent flat rate.
-The tax base for incomes mentioned above (except incomes of authors) shall correspond to the income alone.
+- o interests, winnings and other income from deposits - o interests, bonuses and other forms of yield from bonds and similar securities - o prizes in cash won in lotteries and other similar games without license - o incomes earned under a supplementary pension savings scheme - o paid under an insurance policy for the attainment of a certain age - o incomes of authors for their articles for newspapers, magazines, radio, or television, unless they are treated as artistic performances mentioned above (except incomes of authors) shall correspond to the income alone.
 The tax base in case of incomes of authors shall correspond to the income, less 40%.
 Tax withheld shall be treated as a tax advance and the taxpayer shall be allowed to deduct such tax advances from the tax in its tax return.
 If the tax which was withheld exceeds the tax calculated by the taxpayer in its tax return, the taxpayer shall be entitled to a refund of the tax overpayment.